-Note: Panel A is taken from Autor et al. (2020) and shows the industry concentration measured by both the sales share and the employment share of the top 4 firms (left scale) or the top 20 firms (right scale) in a given industry.
-Panel B shows the unit value of newly shipped industrial robots deflated by the personal consumption expenditures price index (red line, left scale) and robot density measured by the operation stock of robots per thousand manufacturing workers (blue line, right scale).
+Note: Panel (a) is taken from Autor et al. (2020) and shows the industry concentration measured by both the sales share and the employment share of the top 4 firms (left scale) or the top 20 firms (right scale) across four-digit industries in the manufacturing sector.
+Panel (b) shows the unit value of newly shipped industrial robots deflated by the personal consumption expenditures price index (red line, left scale) and robot density measured by the operation stock of robots per thousand manufacturing workers (blue line, right scale).
 Both series of robot price and the operation stock of industrial robots are taken from the International Federation of Robotics (IFR).